MicrosoftDocs/visualstudio-docs/docs/msbuild/msbuild-api.md

 ---
 title: MSBuild API
-description: Explore the public API surface MSBuild provides so your program can perform builds and inspect projects in Visual Studio. ms.date: 11/04/2016 ms.topic: conceptual
+description: Explore the public API surface provided in MSBuild that you can use to enable your program to perform builds and inspect projects. ms.date: 11/04/2016 ms.topic: conceptual
 author: ghogen